Free Apps

 Compatibility: Linux and macOS Status: updated 07 Dec 2025

-An in-house ASCII Template that I use to post on happynetbox.com.
+An in-house ASCII Template that I use to post on happynetbox.com↗.
 I have fun adding a little ASCII flair to the posts there.
-This htmlApp works similarly to cowsay and boxes (but uses only a single template).
-It takes data and inserts it into an ASCII Template.
+This htmlApp works similarly to cowsay↗ and boxes↗ (but uses only a single template).
+It takes data and inserts it into a fixed-size ASCII Template.

 Author's Note: It's in-house - so... maybe it could look nicer (I think it looks perfect:-) but it gets the job done for me.
 I plan on adding another template/htmlApp (for example: this one is next).
 Others may follow after that.